-Most conventionally-produced food is extremely resource intensive.
+Most industrial-produced food is extremely resource intensive.
+Industrialized farming methods were developed to support large-scale, energy-intensive monocultures.
+They use extensive amounts of water and chemicals for pesticides, herbicides, insecticides, and fertilizers.
 The U.S. spends about $239 billion each year on energy to bring food to our tables, 80-90% of which is used in the areas of post-production: processing, packaging, shipping, storage, and retail operations.

 Industrial animal production results in billions of tons of animal waste products that accumulate, polluting the land, water, and air.
 Committing to buying local meats means reducing that carbon footprint, investing in meat production that cares for animals, and diverts revenue away from the abusive animal production facilities.